nus-cs1010/2324-s1/docs/05-first-c.md

 #### Signed vs. Unsigned

 We have seen earlier that interpreting the same sequence of bits as signed or unsigned would result in a different value.
 By default, all types in C refer to signed types.
 If you want a variable that holds only non-negative integers, you can add the keyword `unsigned` to the front of the type.
-Doing so would mean that the range of values you can store in the variable is doubled, without adding more bits (since the bit used to present the + or - sign is no longer needed).
+Doing so would mean that the range of {++non-negative++} values you can store in the variable is doubled, without adding more bits (since the bit used to present the + or - sign is no longer needed).

 For instance, since we know that `square` can only return a non-zero integer, we can declare it as: